homeisfar/LinuxDir2HTML/README.md

 You should only enable the symlink flag if you have a known need for it.

-By user request, newly introduced in v1.4.0 are a stacking `--startswith` and `--child` parameters.
+By user request, newly introduced in v1.4.0 are a stacking `--startswith` and `--child` parameters [NOTE: As of v1.6.1 these are considered deprecated.
+They will be removed in the future.].
 For example,

     linuxdir2html --startswith 'dev' --child 'Pictures' ~ ~/output